trane-project/trane-project.github.io/src/blog/100_code_coverage.md

 As of commit [aa3536d0](
 https://github.com/trane-project/trane/commit/aa3536d0a1db3ff64679d70eae905cc4854ef068),
-[Trane](https://github.com/trane-project/trane) can boast a code coverage of 100%.
+[Trane](https://github.com/trane-project/trane) can boast a code coverage score of 100%.
 I had difficulty finding a comprehensive guide when I was getting started, so this post is meant to explain how I got there, the tools I used, the problems I ran into, and the lessons I learned.
 Hopefully this will save time to someone else who is trying to add test coverage to a Rust project.

 ## The Tools